Himistyr/Fog-of-War-Pathfinding/README.md

 	else
 		m_pSeekBehavior->SetTarget(TargetData{ m_pGridGraph->GetNodeWorldPos(endPathIdx) });
 ```
-Okay, so now that we understand the basic premise of how I get this to work, here is very simple example of this in action:
+Okay, so now that we understand the basic premise of how I get this to work, here is a very simple example of this in action:

 ![See You Soon.gif](https://github.com/Himistyr/Fog-Of-War-Pathfinding/blob/master/Images/ProgressGifs/FirstAgentAdded.gif "FirstAgentAdded")